 What is Creatine?

 Creatine is a chemical substance that we can find in our bodies.
 This substance is of vital importance since it participates in the production of energy for the muscles we can find it in most skeletal muscles.
-It is very important to control the amount of creatine in our body, otherwise, it could seriously affect our day-to-day.
+It is very important to control the amount of in our body, otherwise, it could seriously affect our day-to-day.

 Foods rich in creatine